sfepy/sfepy/doc/primer.rst

 Meshing
 -------

 Assuming plane strain conditions, the indirect tensile test may be modelled using a 2-D finite element mesh.
 Furthermore, the geometry of the model is symmetrical about the x- and y-axes passing through the centre of the circle.
 To take advantage of this symmetry only one quarter of the 2-D model will be meshed and boundary conditions will be established to indicate this symmetry.
-The meshing program `gmsh
-<http://geuz.org/gmsh/>`_ is used here to very quickly mesh the
+The meshing program `Gmsh`_ is used here to very quickly mesh the model.
-model.
 Follow these steps to model the ITS:

 #.
 The ITS specimen has a diameter of 150 mm.
 Using *Gmsh* add three new